Daemonite/material/docs/4.6/material/cards.md

 For more than two supplemental actions, use an overflow menu instead.

-Keep the classic card layout with `card-header` and `card-body`, but make sure you group all buttons in a `card-actions` div for proper alignment and spacing.
+Keep the classic card layout with `.card-header` and `.card-body`, but make sure you group all buttons in a `.card-actions` div for proper alignment and spacing.

 You can still use links or buttons for card buttons.
 Icon buttons, `.btn-icon` are right-aligned thanks to flex utility `.ml-auto` (*margin-left: auto*).